dhellmann/pymotw-3/source/traceback/index.rst

 error), which is useful for finding out the paths being followed into a function.

-The functions in :mod:`traceback` fall into several common categories.
+The high-level API in :mod:`traceback` uses :class:`StackSummary` and :class:`FrameSummary` instances to hold the representation of the stack.
+These classes can be constructed from a traceback or the current execution stack, and then processed in the same ways.

+The low-level functions in :mod:`traceback` fall into several common categories.
 There are functions for extracting raw tracebacks from the current runtime environment (either an exception handler for a traceback, or the regular stack).
 The extracted stack trace is a sequence of tuples containing the filename, line number, function name, and text of the source line.

 Once extracted, the stack trace can be formatted using functions like :func:`format_exception`, :func:`format_stack`, etc. The format